eventbrite/javascript/react/README.md

 // arrow function immediately destructures props object into `links` const SocialLinks = ({links}) => {
+    // Return null to indicate you want nothing rendered
-    if (!links) {
+    // Returning `undefined` will cause a render error if (!links) {
         return null;
     }